 2. Let Them Out to Free-Range

 If your coop doesn’t have a run, or the run is in the sun, you should let your chickens out to free-range when the weather turns hot.

 Chickens have plenty of natural ability to beat the heat, but it can be hard for them to do so when they’re locked up in a coop.
 Letting your chickens out to free-range will give them the opportunity to cool down as they know best.
 Chickens will dig a bit in the soil and sprawl out on the cool dirt to help bring their body temperature down.
 They’ll also find shady spots in the yard to lay.

 Turn the hose nozzle to the mist setting and set it up in a corner of the chicken run.
 The chickens may like to walk through the mist, and they may not.
 More importantly, this cools down the ambient air in the run by several degrees, and helps to keep your chickens cool.

 If your hose makes a muddy patch in the corner of the run, all the better!
 Chickens love standing in cool muddy puddles when they’re hot.

 As I’m sure you know, chickens just love treats, and especially appreciate them on a hot summer day.
-Frozen fruit like watermelon, grapes, berries, and bananas are all favorites for your flock on a hot day.
+Feed your chickens treats from your fridge or freezer and they’ll be so happy!

 If you have the option, open the windows or doors in the coop to get some much needed ventilation.
 If there’s no chance of opening the coop up, set up a fan to make an artificial breeze for your birds.
 Any way that you can get some air flow into the coop and chicken run will help keep your chickens cool.